 A party Champagne par excellence.
-Jay-Z’s hyped Champagne brand Armand de Brignac (better know as Ace of Spades) is a staple at *very* fancy bars, clubs, and restaurants around the world.
+Jay-Z’s hyped Champagne brand Armand de Brignac (better known as Ace of Spades) is a staple at *very* fancy bars, clubs, and restaurants around the world.

 Synonymous with supreme luxury, Armand de Brignac is produced by the Cattier Champagne House.

 The best value Champagne for epicureans.
 Born from a wine lover’s fairy tale, Canard-Duchêne is a well-respected Champagne brand that is both affordable and delicious.